TroyWilliams3687/documentos/en/documents/md_doc_system.md

 ## Markdown

-This system uses [Markdown](https://daringfireball.net/projects/markdown/), specifically [Pandoc Flavour](https://pandoc.org/MANUAL.html#pandocs-markdown).
+This system uses [Markdown][md_link], specifically [Pandoc Flavour][pandoc_md].
 The Pandoc flavor of Markdown extends the syntax and adds some nice features that Pandoc itself can handle properly.
-In addition to Pandoc, the system can make use of Pandoc filters, specifically , [pandoc-xnos](https://github.com/tomduck/pandoc-xnos) filters.
+In addition to Pandoc, the system can make use of Pandoc filters, specifically , [pandoc-xnos][pandoc_xnos] filters.
 This is optional and you can setup your own filters as you see fit.

 >NOTE: You can use other filters as you see fit.
 Modify the [Pandoc YAML configuration files](en/templates) and include the correct syntax within your Markdown.

-At the most basic an individual Markdown will will contain a [YAML metadata block](https://pandoc.org/MANUAL.html#extension-yaml_metadata_block) and the actual Markdown syntax.
-Typically, we should have a `UUID` field which is a [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier) and ensures that the same piece of information can be found despite many different localizations.
+At the most basic an individual Markdown will will contain a [YAML metadata block][pandoc_yaml] and the actual Markdown syntax.
+Typically, we should have a `UUID` field which is a [UUID][wiki_uuid] and ensures that the same piece of information can be found despite many different localizations.

 ### YAML Metadata Block